reemf123/ISS-Tracker/README.md

     }
     ]
     ```
 - `curl 'http://127.0.0.1:5000/epochs?limit=int&offset=int'`: Returns a modified list of epochs from the given query parameters.
-For example, if `limit=2` and `offset=1`, the second and third epoch from the data set (starting from the begginning) will be outputted.
+For example, if `limit=2` and `offset=1`, the second and third epoch from the data set (starting from the beginning) will be outputted.
 For `curl` commands with query parameters, make sure to include the outer quotes surrounding the command, otherwise the output will be unexpected and incorrect.
 ```
 [
   {